For the coordination of a social culture

 Ph. © Pentagram

-Browsing the pages of standards manuals, we have the opportunity to learn those secret languages, discovering that the familiarity that we have with certain forms or colours is not random at all, but carefully studied and codified.
+Browsing the pages of standards manuals, we have the opportunity to learn these secret languages, discovering that the familiarity that we have with certain forms or colours is not random at all, but carefully defined by designers and codified by the manuals.

-We learn, for example, that Benetton’s logo is always positioned along the right edge of advertisements, or that BMW’s slogans always end with a full stop, and that in Mercedes’s dealerships there is always the same temperature.
+We learn, for instance, that Benetton’s logo is always positioned along the right edge of advertisements, or that BMW’s slogans always end with a full stop, or that in Mercedes’s dealerships even the temperature of the rooms is standardised.

-Such consistency and uniformity in the communication of companies — as well as such a varied and extensive conception of communication — may seem obvious today, but it was not obvious at all when the first manuals were designed.
+Such a consistency and uniformity in the communication of companies, as well as such a varied and extensive notion of communication, may seem obvious today but it was not obvious at all when the first manuals were produced.

 Ph. © All rights reserved

-Although standards manuals are commonly considered to have been introduced in the 1960s, the archetypes were actually made in 1930s.
-It’s manuals that are particularly representative of a typical 20th century’s rationality that was the expression of a world that was still strongly hierarchical, bureaucratic, and disciplined.
+Although standards manuals are commonly considered to have been introduced in the 1960s, the archetypes were actually made in the 1930s.
+Early manuals were particularly representative of a typical 20th century’s rationality that was the expression of a world that was still strongly hierarchical, bureaucratic and disciplined.

-It’s not by chance that the first corporate identity programs were developed in the 1920s in the framework of the Prussian Germany’s Rationalisierung policy, and that only a few years later the first manuals were produced by the Nazi Party.
+It is not by chance that the first corporate identity programs were developed in the 1920s in the framework of the Prussian Germany’s Rationalisierung policy and that only a few years later the first standards manuals were produced by the Nazi Party.

-Curated by official Robert Ley — the main promoter of the project for the people's car, the Volkswagen, who committed suicide while waiting to be tried in Nuremberg — the manual illustrates a multitude of emblems, coats of arms, badges, pennants, male and female military and sports uniforms, but also guns, swords, drums, and entire military camps.
+Curated by official Robert Ley—the main promoter of the project for the people's car, the Volkswagen, who committed suicide while waiting to be tried in Nuremberg—the manual illustrated a multitude of emblems, coats of arms, badges, pennants, military and sports uniforms but also guns, swords, drums and entire military camps.

 Ph. © London Transport Museum